Kount vs Personetics

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Automated Risk Scoring — Automatically assess transaction risk levels.
+- Automated Risk Scoring — Machine learning-based risk assessment of transactions

 - Personalized Insights — Delivers tailored financial insights to customers